coinpal-io/plug_wordpress/coinpal/README.md

 This plugin connects to Coinpal services to process cryptocurrency payments and manage merchant account authorizations.

+This service is provided by "PRT Weather INC": [terms of use](https://www.coinpal.io/terms.html), [privacy policy](https://www.coinpal.io/complaints-policy.html).

 The following services are used:

 1. Coinpal Payment Gateway